Consolidated Financial Resources for Businesses

-Program overview, info on who can apply, how to apply, loan details and forgiveness, and other assistance can be found on the websites below.
+Program overview, eligibility criteria, application processes, loan details and forgiveness, and other assistance can be found on the websites below.

 Guidelines for PPP Loan Forgiveness

 To ensure your business qualifies for loan forgiveness, loan requirements must be followed, otherwise the amount forgiven is reduced proportionally.
 Download the forgiveness application guide (EZ version) for additional information on the application process.